 Beyond this, what is missing in the media are the good news stories from Timor-Leste: images of the beautiful mountains, its world-class snorkelling and scuba-diving, and its friendly people.
 While many try to blame the media for this deficiency, responsibility ultimately lies with the Timorese government, and specifically the Ministry of Tourism.
 In the case of Sri Lanka, development strategies, brochures, destination websites and tour packages abound.
 Myanmar launched its first ever nation-branding campaign in 2013, with a TV commercial, branding booklet and a new slogan, “Let the Journey Begin.”

-During my time in Timor-Leste, I worked with the Ministry of Tourism and a lot of passionate tourism operators on developing a simulated destination brand for the country to underpin a new international marketing campaign.
+During my time in Timor-Leste, I worked with the Ministry of Tourism and a lot of passionate tourism operators on developing a simulated destination brand for the country to underpin a new marketing campaign.
 The presentation, only a trial of what could be possible, was developed through extensive stakeholder consultation that included nearly one hundred separate interviews across three years.

 I tested this marketing material to ascertain whether a previously held negative image of Timor-Leste could, in fact, be altered.
 The same Australian travellers were asked to view the marketing presentation and then asked, once again, to name the first three things that came to mind when they thought of Timor-Leste.
 As the word cloud below shows, their associations changed dramatically.
 More importantly, though, the survey probed whether their perception of Timor-Leste had changed overall.
 Did my respondents still believe the country to be war-torn and dangerous?